aamanrebello/HTVTC-Testing-Framework/README.md

 - **A second iteration of HTVTC**, over the same problems, which incorporates **multi-fidelity** (as used in hyperband and BOHB) has its experiments in the folder [multi-fidelity-HTVTC](./multi-fidelity-HTVTC).
 These experiments use cross-validation to evaluate hyperparameters.

 - **Experiments with the final version of the technique** are in the folder [final-HTVTC](./final-HTVTC).
 This final version uses automatic "narrowing down" of the hyperparameter search space over multiple tensor completion cycles, and is competitive with traditional state-of-the-art hyperparameter optimisation techniques in speed and suggestion of optimal hyperparameter combinations.
-These experiments use cross-validation to evaluate hyperparameters.
+These experiments use cross-validation to evaluate hyperparameters. *This is the implementation of the technique presented in the ICASSP paper: "TENSOR COMPLETION FOR EFFICIENT AND ACCURATE HYPERPARAMETER
+OPTIMISATION IN LARGE-SCALE STATISTICAL LEARNING".*

 - **Experiments on traditional hyperparameter optimisation techniques** (see the list of these [here](#traditional-hyperparameter-optimisation-techniques)) on the same problems can be found in the [traditional-methods](./traditional-methods) folder, each technique implemented in a different subfolder.
 These experiments use cross-validation to evaluate hyperparameters.